ENERGY

 • Block migration can be conducted across SANs, from iSCSI to FC storage

-• DMS migration was performed with no impact to production
+• CMO migration was performed with no impact to production

 • Project completed ahead of schedule – insertion, migration, and cutover completed by the second weekend

-• Customer praised the simplicity of the DMS solution
+• Customer praised the simplicity of the CMO solution

 THE STORY

 A US-based energy delivery and construction materials group serving over a million customers was looking to replace its Dell Compellent iSCSI storage array and move to a new Dell Unity fibre channel array as its aging storage was reaching end-of-maintenance and end-of-life status.
-The company had engaged with a Cirrus Data partner to perform the migration from the old storage to the new storage, and the partner recommended Cirrus Data’s DMS as the best tool for the migration.
+The company had engaged with a Cirrus Data partner to perform the migration from the old storage to the new storage, and the partner recommended Cirrus Data’s Cirrus Migrate On-Premises (CMO) as the best tool for the migration.

 The company was eager to take advantage of the vastly improved performance of the Dell Unity storage, as it had a number of critical SQL databases running on multi-node clusters and were looking to improve the speed of their business analytics processing.